darwinia-network/darwinia-docs-deprecated/docs/bridge-knowledge-base/bridge-relayer-client.md

 ### Bridge Darwinia &lt;&gt; Crab

 This is the bridge we are planning.
-The test bridge [pangolin-pangoro](https://github.com/darwinia-network/bridger/blob/master/task/task-pangolin-pangoro) has been completed.
+The test bridge [Pangolin &lt;&gt; Pangoro](https://github.com/darwinia-network/bridger/blob/master/task/task-pangolin-pangoro) has been completed.
-After the test bridge is stable, it will be implemented between darwinia-crab.
+After the test bridge is stable, it will be implemented between Darwinia and Crab.
 In the test bridge, we implemented an on-demand relay and implemented an incentive strategy.

 ### Bridge Darwinia &lt;&gt; Bsc

-Bridge under planning and development
+Bridge under planning and development.